hyle-team/zano-pool/README.md

     /* Address where block rewards go, and miner payments come from. */ "poolAddress": "your wallet",

-    /* This is the integrated address prefix used for miner login validation. */ "intAddressPrefix": 91,
+    /* This is the integrated address prefix used for miner login validation. not required for zano */ "intAddressPrefix": null,

-    /* This is the Subaddress prefix used for miner login validation. */ "subAddressPrefix": 252,
+    /* This is the Subaddress prefix used for miner login validation. not required for zano*/ "subAddressPrefix": null,

     /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,